 If you knew me ten years ago, you could vouch for that.
 If you didn’t know me then, or now, or are prone to being cynical, it can easily sound cliché.

 In the mindfulness programs that we offer at Prasada, we focus on tangible strategies of mindfulness practices, but it is equally important to spend a bit of time with the science behind these practices.
-I look to organizations like The Greater Good Science Center at UC Berkley, a non-profit that studies the psychology, sociology, and neuroscience of well-being, and teaches skills that foster a thriving, resilient, and compassionate society, when I want to about why these practices work.
+I look to organizations like The Greater Good Science Center at UC Berkley, a non-profit that studies the psychology, sociology, and neuroscience of well-being, and teaches skills that foster a thriving, resilient, and compassionate society, when I want to understand why these practices work.

 Studies verify that the methods being examined are consistent and the results can be repeated.
 I was reviewing a study recently, Mindfulness practice leads to regional brain gray matter density, that came after our team was searching for how mindfulness can help with focus.